 I am also very much into the environment and am concerned about our Oceans and fisheries and about all the preservatives and processed foods and am an advocate about cooking from scratch and growing our own food where or when we can even a few pots or a window box for herbs is a start.

 Exciting for me hence the title of my blog, Retired No One Told Me!
 I am having a wonderful ride and don’t want to get off, so if you wish to follow me on my adventures, then welcome!
 I hope you enjoy the ride also and if it encourages you to take a step into the unknown or untried, you know you want to…….Then, I will be happy!

-As I move forward into 2018 there have been a few changes I am now growing my own Turkeys having had two past Christmases when I couldn’t buy one here.
+As I move forward into 2019 there have been a few changes I am now growing my own Turkeys having had two past Christmases when I couldn’t buy one here.
 The black chickens are a new addition we started with just two and now I have lost count.
 Next on the horizon is a couple of pigs and maybe a cow.
 We have planted a few more trees Durian, Coconut and Banana for starters.

 Thank you for reading my about page if you have any questions at all then please ask I invite you to comment on my blogs… I just love to chat…

 I can also be found on the links below:-